ffmaer/Sole-Blake/README.md

         java SoleBlake lena.bmp

-2. Use command line and enter the followings and you can play around with different versions of SOLE-encoding :)
+2. Use command line and enter the followings and you can play around with different versions of SOLE-Blake encoding :)

         java SoleDemo